daxcee/Transaction-Categorize-Clients/README.md

 This class solves the second bonus question: Predict annual revenue for year 2015 (based on historical retention and new subscribers).
 The answer I got is that the predicted annual revenue for year 2015 is around 888305.5 (USD).

 The memeber method analyzePredictRevenue() takes input and out files as input parameters.
-This method creates two output files: "outputNumSubsEachType.csv" and "outputPredictRevenue.csv".
+This method creates two output files: "outputNumSubsEachType.csv" and "outputPredictRevenue.csv"  (attached) .
 These two output files will be explained later.

 **** General idea ****